lumanix12/BlumBotFullOto/README.md

    After the setup, the script will launch the bot by executing `python main.py`.

 6. **Add Accounts**
-   Once the bot starts, you will need to add accounts by running the **Create season** function.
-After adding the accounts, you must restart `run.bat`.
+   Once the bot Setup, you will need to add accounts by running the **Create season** function.
+After adding the accounts, you must `run.bat`.

 7. **Run Clicker**
    You will then select the **Run clicker** option to start the bot operations.